-It is the purpose of the Elkhart Art League to elevate the art standards of this community and foster a deeper appreciation of art.
-Those interested in art are encouraged to develop their artistic abilities to the fullest extent.
+It is the purpose of the Elkhart Art League to elevate the art standards of the Elkhart community and foster a deeper appreciation of art for all.
+Those interested in making art are encouraged to develop their artistic abilities to the fullest extent.

 Classes and workshops in a variety of media are offered to people of all ages.
 Education and enjoyment of the creative process in a relaxed friendly setting is one of our main objectives.
 Two major exhibits are held each year.
 We invite members of the Elkhart Art League as well as non-members in the community to submit artwork for consideration.

 In 1925, the Artists’ Traveling Association was formed to facilitate the travel of artists on painting tours and to art shows and lectures.
 In 1929 a constitution was written, a more formal organization set up, and the name changed to Elkhart Art League.
 The contingencies of war-time affected participation in the League during World War II and later.

 In 1951, a civic-minded group of artists reactivated and reorganized the League.
 Steady growth of interest and program has marked the years since.
 In 1962 the League was incorporated as a non-profit corporation.
 The Internal Revenue Service classifies the League as 501C3, qualifying donations to the League as tax deductible.